-Low-grade weirs will be installed in ditches throughout the watershed as funding allows through various cost share programs such as EQIP and 319 programs.
+Low-grade weirs will be installed in ditches throughout the watershed as funding allows through various cost share programs.

 Figure 7.1.
-Potential BMP locations for Middle Porter Bayou Nutrient Reduction
+Proposed Locations for BMPs in the Upper Porter Bayou Watershed

-Management Action Implement low grade weirs Objective Reduce sediment and nutrient loads into Middle Porter Bayou Performance Measure Reduce sediment loading to Middle Porter Bayou by 30% Reduce nitrogen loading to Middle Porter Bayou by 40% Reduce phosphorous loading to Middle Porter Bayou by 50% Benefits Increase groundwater recharge Decreased sediment loading to downstream receiving systems Decreased downstream nitrogen loading through denitrification and nitrogen uptake by aquatic vegetation trogen uptake by aquatic vegetation Oecreased downstream phosphorous loading through sedimentation and uptake by aquatic vegetation nd uptake by aquatic vegetation Participant Activity Schedule Private Landowner Private landowner voluntarily participating and contributing cost- 2014-2016 Installation of low grade rip rap or share portion of low grade weir expenses concrete weirs.
-EPA NPS Section 319 Provide funding assistance for cost-sharing of low grade weirs through Section 319 funding in the NPS program MS Department of Administer and provide oversight for 319 funds 2014 though 2029 - Landowner maintenance Environmental Quality of low-grade weirs.
-USDA NRCS Provide technical and financial assistance to producers for Budget implementation of low grade weirs through NRCS programs (i.e. EQIP and MRBI). • Delta F.A.R.M.
+Management Action Implement low grade weirs Objective Reduce sediment and nutrient loads into Upper Porter Bayou Performance Measure Reduce sediment loading to Upper Porter Bayou by 30% Reduce nitrogen loading to Upper Porter Bayou by 40% Reduce phosphorous loading to Upper Porter Bayou by 50% Benefits Increase groundwater recharge Decreased sediment loading to downstream receiving systems Decreased downstream nitrogen loading through denitrification and nitrogen uptake by aquatic vegetation trogen uptake by aquatic vegetation Obecreased downstream phosphorous loading through sedimentation and uptake by aquatic vegetation nd uptake by aquatic vegetation Participant Activity Schedule Private Landowner Private landowner voluntarily participating and contributing cost- 2014-2017 Installation of low grade rip rap or share portion of low grade weir expenses concrete weirs.
+EPA NPS Section 319 Provide funding assistance for cost-sharing of low grade weirs through Section 319 funding in the NPS program MS Department of Contract with Delta F.A.R.M. to administer 319 funds with individual 2014 though 2029 - Landowner maintenance Environmental Quality farmers of low-grade weirs.
+USDA NRCS Provide technical and financial assistance to producers for Budget implementation of low grade weirs through NRCS programs (i.e. EQIP and MRBI).
+Delta F.A.R.M.
 Technical design and installation of low grade weirs.
-Provide technical 40 Low grade weirs @ \$5,000 = \$190,000 services and outreach to producers on the implementation, Weir maintenance @ \$875/year for 15 year maintenance, and benefits of this management practice. contract = \$498.750 USGS Matching funds through cooperative partnership with MDEQ to monitor base and storm flow water quantity and quality associated Total = \$688,750 with implementation of the low grade weirs.
+Provide technical 40 Low grade weirs @\$5,000 = \$200,000 services and outreach to producers on the implementation, Weir maintenance @ \$875/year for 15 year maintenance, and benefits of this management practice. contract = \$525,000 USGS Matching funds through cooperative partnership with MDEQ to monitor base and storm flow water quantity and quality associated Total = \$725,000 with implementation of the low grade weirs.

-Table 7.1 Installation of Low-grade Weirs
+Table 7.1.
+Installation of Low-grade Weirs in the Porter Bayou Watershed

-7.3.1.2 Pads and Pipes
+7.3.1.2 Pads and Pipes (Water Control Structures)

 Pad and pipe systems control field runoff to reduce erosion and sediment delivery to downstream waters.
 The pad (a dike) routes flow through the pipe to provide an non-erodible route for runoff as an alternative to unlined ditches or gullies.
-This practice has been classified by the Mississippi NRCS as having the potential to decrease sediment loads slightly to significantly.7 This practice is not expected to significantly affect nutrient loads, except for phosphorus associated with sediment loads.8 Pad and pipe systems have already been installed in Middle Porter Bayou by some producers in the watershed.
+This practice has been classified by the Mississippi NRCS as having the potential to decrease sediment loads slightly to significantly.7 This practice is not expected to significantly affect nutrient loads, except for phosphorus associated with sediment loads.8 Pad and pipe systems have already been installed in Upper Porter Bayou by some producers in the watershed.
 However, there is potential for installation in additional locations throughout the watershed (Figure 7.1).
 These systems could be designed and installed by the landowner, with assistance from Delta F.A.R.M or NRCS.
-Financial assistance for installation and maintenance of these systems may be provided by through the EPA and MDEQ Section 319 grant funds, NRCS cost share programs, or privately funded by the landowner or producer.
+Financial assistance for installation and maintenance of these systems may be provided by through the EPA Section 319 grant funds, NRCS cost share programs, or privately funded by the landowner or producer.
 See Table 7.2 for details of the plans for installing these systems.